Frequently Asked Questions About Clinical Trials

 The information participants provide for a clinical trial is confidential.
 However, UC Davis may be required by law to share your information in certain situations.
 If the information from the trial is published or presented at scientific meetings, your name and other personal information will not be used.
 The clinical trial sponsor, as well as the U.S. Food and Drug Administration, also may review the research files and medical records.

 Most UC Davis Health System departments and divisions conduct clinical trials.
 For more information about UC Davis clinical trials, please call (800) 2-UCDAVIS or explore our Web site.
-The National Institutes of Health also sponsors a clinical trials Web site, which lists many clinical trials being conducted across the country.
+The National Institutes of Health also sponsors the clinicaltrials.gov Web site, which lists many clinical trials being conducted across the country.
 A keyword search for Sacramento or UC Davis will allow you to view many of UC Davis’ clinical trials.